AlibabaCloudDocs/nat/intl.en-US/API reference/Enable multiple applications to share bandwidth (sample code).md

 ## Step 3: Create DNAT entries

 A DNAT entry maps the EIP of a NAT gateway to an ECS instance so that the ECS instance can receive requests from the Internet.
-The following table shows the DNAT entries for ECS 1 and ECS 2.
+The following table shows the DNAT entries for ECS 1 and ECS 2 in this example.

 |Entry name|EIP|External port|Protocol|Private IP address|Internal port|
 |----------|---|-------------|--------|------------------|-------------|